Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction theorems; proof of

 In this subsection, we give geometric proofs of Swan induction in several cases.
 Our basic tool is the following.

 \begin{prop} Suppose $M$ is a $G$-space such that: \begin{enumerate} \item M admits a finite $G$-CW structure. \item $M$ has isotropy in the family $\sF$ of subgroups of $G$. \item There is an equivalence for some integers $i_1, \dots, i_n$.
-Here we equip the $\Sigma^{2i_k} R$ with the trivial $G$-action. \end{enumerate} Then $R$-based Swan induction holds for the family $\sF$. \end{prop} \begin{proof} We consider the object $X = R \otimes M_+ \in \fun(BG, \perf(R))$ and calculate its $K_0$-class $[X]$ in two different ways. \begin{enumerate} \item By assumption, $M$ has a finite $G$-CW decomposition with equivariant cells of the form $G/H \times D^n$.
+Here we equip the $\Sigma^{2i_k} R$ with the trivial $G$-action.\footnote{In fact, for the argument, it suffices that the class in $\mathrm{Rep}(G, R)$ of $R \otimes M_+$ is a nonzero integer.
+This would be satisfied, for example, if there are odd suspensions of $R$ that appear in \eqref{trivaction}, as long as the Euler characteristic is nonzero.} \end{enumerate} Then $R$-based Swan induction holds for the family $\sF$. \end{prop} \begin{proof} We consider the object $X = R \otimes M_+ \in \fun(BG, \perf(R))$ and calculate its $K_0$-class $[X]$ in two different ways. \begin{enumerate} \item By assumption, $M$ has a finite $G$-CW decomposition with equivariant cells of the form $G/H \times D^n$.
 The $G$-cells necessarily satisfy $H \in \sF$ by hypothesis on the isotropy of $M$.
 It follows that there exist integers $n_H, H \in \sF$ such that

 \item The assumption \Cref{item:trivialization} gives an {equivalence} in $\fun(BG, \perf(R))$ between $X$ and a direct sum of $n>0$ even shifts of the unit.
 It follows that

 Equating \eqref{firsteq} and \eqref{secondeq}, we obtain the result. \qedhere \end{enumerate} \end{proof}